csoneson/ARMOR/README.md

 ARMOR consists of a `Snakefile`, a [`conda`](https://conda.io/docs/) environment file (`envs/environment.yaml`) a configuration file (`config.yaml`) and a set of `R` scripts, to perform quality control, preprocessing and differential expression analysis of RNA-seq data.
 The output can be combined with the [`iSEE`](https://github.com/csoneson/iSEE) `R` package to generate a `shiny` application for browsing and sharing the results.

-By default, the pipeline performs the steps shown in the diagram below \ref{DAG}.
+By default, the pipeline performs the steps shown in the [diagram](dag_nice3.png) below.
 However, if there is a specific step you do not want to run (e.g `STAR` alignment), it can be easily "turned off" in the `config.yaml`.

 *Advanced use*: If you prefer other software to run one of the outlined steps (e.g. `DEXSeq` over `edgeR`, or `kallisto` over `Salmon`), you can use the software of your preference provided you have your own script(s), and change some lines within the `Snakefile`.
 If you think your "custom rule" might be of use to a broader audience, let us know by opening an issue.